AmasaDelano/dungeon-land/markdown/06_05_Paladin.md

 ### Human

-When you **pray for guidance, even for a moment, and ask, “What here is evil?”** the GM will tell you, honestly.
+When you **pray for guidance, even for a moment, and ask, "What here is evil?"** the GM will tell you, honestly.

 **You start with these moves:**